 Santorini offers plenty of exciting options for scuba diving enthusiasts.
 The volcanic eruptions have created countless underwater lava formations and caves where marine animals and plants have found their homes.

-While it is possible to enjoy Santorini’s fascinating seabed snorkeling, diving is the best way to explore it.
+While it is possible to enjoy Santorini’s fascinating seabed snorkelling, diving is the best way to explore it.

 One of the most popular diving spots is the small uninhabited island of Nea Kameni.
 It is located inside one of Santorini’s flooded calderas, which was formed by one of the largest volcanic eruptions in history.